MahooNad/Linux-bioinformatics-practice/Lines and explanations.md

 **My output:** -

 ## Command 13: <pre>*bash* <br>git commit -m "Update readme.txt with new info"<br></pre>
-**Purpose:** This will save a snapshot of the staged changes with a message describing what I did.
+**Purpose:** This will save a snapshot of the staged changes, accompanied by a message describing the changes made.
 **My output:** -

 ## Command 14: <pre>*bash* <br>git push<br></pre>
 **Purpose:** Send my commits to GitHub.
-**My output:** I see the readme.txt in my GitHub profile.
+**My output:** Everything up-to-date.